Alcohol and Sertraline: Can You Take Them Together?

 What happens when you take alcohol with sertraline?

 Sertraline, sold under the brand name Zoloft, is a selective serotonin reuptake inhibitor (SSRI) prescribed for depression, panic disorder, social anxiety, PTSD, OCD, and premenstrual dysphoric disorder.
-Alcohol is a central nervous system depressant that slows brain activity, impairs judgment, and disinhibits behavior.
-Although the FDA prescribing information for Zoloft notes that controlled experiments in healthy volunteers did not show sertraline potentiating alcohol's effects on cognitive or motor performance, the manufacturer still recommends against combining the two.
+Alcohol is a central nervous system depressant that slows brain activity, impairs judgment, and loosens inhibition.
+The interaction here is mostly about overlapping effects on mood and the brain rather than a chemical clash that changes drug levels.

 Why is this important?

-People taking sertraline are by definition treating a condition where alcohol is particularly risky.
-Alcohol is itself a chemical depressant: drinking can deepen low mood, worsen anxiety the next day, and increase the risk of self-harm in vulnerable patients.
-The FDA's black box warning on all antidepressants flags an increased risk of suicidal thinking in children, adolescents, and young adults — and alcohol intoxication is one of the strongest situational predictors of suicide attempts.
+People taking sertraline are, by definition, being treated for a condition where alcohol is particularly risky.
+Alcohol can deepen low mood and worsen next-day anxiety.
+Antidepressants carry an FDA boxed warning about increased suicidal thinking in children, adolescents, and young adults, and alcohol intoxication is one of the strongest situational triggers for self-harm, so the combination deserves real caution in vulnerable people.

 What should you do?

-If you choose to drink occasionally once you are stable on a maintenance dose, keep it to one standard drink (12 oz beer, 5 oz wine, or 1.5 oz spirits), do not drink daily, and never combine drinking with driving, swimming, or operating machinery.
-Skipping a dose to drink is not a workaround — sertraline has a half-life around 26 hours and its active metabolite lingers longer, so the drug is still in your system.
+Every day, once you are stable: The safest choice remains not drinking.
+If you do choose to drink occasionally after you are settled on a steady dose, keep it minimal and infrequent rather than daily, and never combine drinking with driving, swimming, or operating machinery.
+Skipping a dose so you can drink is not a workaround: sertraline stays in your system long after a single missed dose, so the drug is still present.

-Tell your prescriber the truth about your drinking.
-If you are using alcohol to cope with anxiety or insomnia, that is clinically important information that may change your treatment plan.
-Patients with active alcohol use disorder may need a different antidepressant strategy or an integrated dual-diagnosis program.
+After a change, or if drinking creeps up: Tell your prescriber the truth about your drinking.
+If you are using alcohol to cope with anxiety or insomnia, that is clinically important and may change your treatment plan.
+People with active alcohol use disorder may benefit from a different antidepressant strategy or an integrated dual-diagnosis program.
+The specifics of how much, if any, alcohol is reasonable for you are worth reviewing directly with your doctor or pharmacist.

 Which specific products are affected?